Guiding You Through Family Law Matters

 Access visits could be unsupervised or supervised, there is no need for both of you to be present during the visitations.

 Access schedule usually spending time with kids every weekend, holidays, long weekends, school breaks and summer holidays.

 Custody VS Access

-Once you and your former partner have decided to file a divorce, there is a number of things you need to consider.
+Once you and your former partner have decided to file a divorce, there are a number of things you need to consider.
 You need to make a decision about your children custody and care.
-These decisions need to resolve together based on the welfare of your children.
+These decisions need to be resolved together based on the welfare of your children.
 Either you will be the sole custodian or not.
-If the court granted the sole custody then you have all the decisions about education, religion, and matters.
+If the court will grant you the sole custody, then you make all the decisions about education, religion, and other matters.

 If you both decided to get divorced and want to separate, you need a skilled lawyer to make sure the child custody rights are being protected.
 If you want to learn more about these matters, please call us at 1 (855) 522-5290 and let us talk about how JCA Law Office Professional Corporation can help you.
 You may visit also our office at 168B Eglinton Ave East, Toronto, Ontario, Canada.